ryanflorence/planner2/NOTES.md

 - Nested Routes

   - add `projects/$id`
+  - Outlet
   - params

 - Add tasks

-  - Add type w/ include
   - We aren't even using JS
-  - stop rendering js
   - redirect to project
   - HTML + HTTP, fundamentals
-  - Why did we stop?
+  - Why did we start doing onSubmit+fetch and stuff?
     - Annoying to have to go focus the input to add new things
     - Clicking the checkboxes
     - Scroll positions in sidebar (our docs)